Ramanaa: Plot

-Ramanaa begins with the abduction of 15 Tahsildars.
-After three days in captivity, 14 officers are released, but one is murdered.
+Ramanaa begins with the abduction of 15 tahsildars across various parts of Tamil Nadu.
+After three days in captivity, 14 officers are released, but one's body is found in Trichy.
 The police find a tape recording and a file on the dead officer's body that provide significant evidence concerning the kidnapping and subsequent murder.
-The file suggests that the crimes were committed by members of the self-proclaimed "Anti-Corruption Force" (ACF), a citizen militia seeking to eliminate corruption through vigilante acts.
-The militia, acting as a kangaroo court, "sentenced" corrupt officials in the area to death, beginning with the captured revenue officers who were apparently engaging in criminal activity.
+The files suggest that the crimes were committed by members of the self-proclaimed "Anti-Corruption Force" (ACF), a citizen militia seeking to eliminate corruption through vigilante acts.
+The group proclaims that they will kidnap top 15 corrupt officials in each department, keep them in captivity for a week and kill the most corrupt one.